pagalvin/tsbook/chapter04_IntroducingTypes.md

 - `let` keyword
 - `const` keyword

-If you declare a variable with the `var` keyword, it works exactly the same way it does in pure JavaScript.
+If you declare a variable with the `var` keyword, it works exactly the same way as it does in pure JavaScript.
 It follows the same scoping rules and as such, you need to concern yourself with unexpected hoisting effects and/or inadvertently polluting the global namespace. `const` and `let` simplify things by reducing this risk and associated complexity.
 Here's a bit of plain JavaScript code that implements a function, `getTempLabel()`.
-It's mean to take in numeric temperature in Celsius and return a text label.
+It's meant to take in a numeric temperature in Celsius and return a text label.

 Here's the plain JS code: